Rudi Protrudi: The Fuzztones

 Other band members were Deb O'Nair on keyboards and vocals, Michael Jay on bass, Elan Portnoy on lead guitar and Ira Elliot (now with Nada Surf)(also in Bambi Kino) on drums.
 Their first studio LP Lysergic Emanations (1985) achieved gold record status.

 The band also released a live album with blues legend Screamin' Jay Hawkins in 1984.

 One year later the band toured for 3 months in the UK and Europe opening for The Damned, and introducing the 60's garage/ psych sound to a European audience.

 After the tour the band broke up, and in 1987 Rudi and new drummer Mike Czekaj moved to Los Angeles, where they reformed the Fuzztones.
 The additional band members were Jordan Tarlow on guitar, John Carlucci on bass and Jason Savall on organ.
 This line up toured Europe excessively between 1987 and 1990, and was the only band from the 80's Garage Revival to land a major label record deal (RCA/Beggars Banquet).

 Their album, In Heat, was produced by the legendary Shel Talmy.
 A later line-up has recorded the third studio album called Braindrops (1991), followed by and Monster A Go-Go in 1992.

 A live album, Lysergic Ejaculations, was released after their break up in 1992.
 Rudi wrote or co-wrote the majority of the original material recorded by the Fuzztones.

 Among Protrudi's most popular compositions are Ward 81, She's Wicked, Bad News Travels Fast, Highway 69, Nine Months Later, Romilar D, Action Speaks Louder Than Words.

 Their version of The Sonics Strychnine reached No. 1 in Italy.

 In 2000 Rudi reformed the band with founding member, Deb O'Nair and again toured Europe frequently.
 In 2003 they released the critically acclaimed studio album "Salt For Zombies".
 In 2010 they began their new album's tour.
 The album, named "Preaching to the Perverted", was released in 2011.
 With Rudi as the only remaining original member, the band is now based out of Berlin and is still touring and releasing albums.

-Solo

 Personal life

 Rudi's first television appearance was in 1970, when he and his band, Rigor Mortis, played his original composition, "Bandit," on the Weekend Show, Hershey PA.

 He made his first record in 1972, a single released by Springhead Motorshark.

-In July 2016 he released his autobiographical book called "The Fuzztone".
+In July 2016 he released his autobiography The Fuzztone.